denten-books/plain-text/support/sup-blog.md

 the interpretation of texts, in all of its varied traditions, cannot take place when access to inscription is physically curtailed.
 Think of it as an ultimate form of political censorship, not by decree, but by material design.
-The solid state drive is sealed hermetically and therefore hermeneutically.
+Solid state drives are sealed hermetically and therefore hermeneutically.
-What one sees at the surface of a screen is a part of a more complex, laminate figure which extends across surfaces: some near to the reader and other remote, inches and sometimes continents away from the site of interpretation.
+What one sees at the surface of a screen is part of a more complex, laminate figure which extends across surfaces: some near the reader and other remote, inches and sometimes continents away from the site of interpretation.
 The electronic book in my palm has its origins on servers guarded by armed men in Ohio, Northern Virginia, Mumbai, and São Paulo.[^3]

 "Literary analysis should awaken to the importance of media-specific analysis, a mode of critical attention which recognizes that all texts are instantiated